MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/skos-format-reference.md

 **sharepoint-taxonomy:inTermSet**

-Use this to map a [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term) to a [TermSet](/dotnet/api/microsoft.sharepoint.client.taxonomy.termset).
+Use this property to map a [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term) to a [TermSet](/dotnet/api/microsoft.sharepoint.client.taxonomy.termset).
 A [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term) can only exist in a single [TermSet](/dotnet/api/microsoft.sharepoint.client.taxonomy.termset).
 SharePoint requires this property when [defining a term](#sharepoint-taxonomy-vocabulary).

 ## Required labels

 Your organization may want to do careful planning before you start to use managed metadata.
 The amount of planning that you must do depends on how formal your taxonomy is.
 It also depends on how much control that you want to impose on metadata.
 At each level of the hierarchy, you need to configure required labels for a Term or TermSet.

-A Term can have one or more labels in the default language, and zero or more labels in the non-default language.
+A Term can have one or more labels in the default language, and zero or more labels in the nondefault language.
 If the term has labels in a language, one of the labels must be the default label.

 **sharepoint-taxonomy:defaultLabel**